JaneliaSciComp/NBLAST_Scripts/README.md

    1. **K**: Number of nearest neighbours to use for tangent vector calculation.
 1. You can use the generated NBLAST database on VVDViewer.

+## Add Neurons into Existing NBLAST Database
+1. Launch Fiji.
+1. Run `Plugins>build nblastdb`.
+1. Choose an input directory.
+This plugin support swc and nrrd file formats.
+1. Choose a NBLAST database.
+1. Set parameters.
+   1. **RScript**: Set the file path to the Rscript.
+The default path to the RScript is `C:\Program Files\R\R-x.x.x\bin\RScript.exe` (Windows) or `/usr/local/bin/RScript` (Mac and Linux).
+   1. **Resample**: A new length to which all segmented edges will be resampled.
+   1. **K**: Number of nearest neighbours to use for tangent vector calculation.

 ## Perform NBLAST Clustering
 ### Generate Score Matrix
 1. Launch Fiji.